-"Dear Brother Lyell: Just received your letter along with that which was sent by the elders as a are opposed to Bible School, Brother Lyell?
-Are you willing to drop the Bible School because you have never read where it is advocated or practiced in the New Testament, or are you Non-Sunday School yourself?
+"Dear Brother Lyell: Just received your letter along with that which was sent by the elders as a group.-Do you take the same position with those who are opposed to Bible School, Brother Lyell?
+Are you willing to drop the Bible School because you have never read where it is advocated or practiced in the New Testament, or are you Non-Sunday School your. self?
 Are you ready for the sake of unity with these anti-Bible School brethren to drop all your classes and as you have suggested to us, 'return to the word of God and do the Lord's work in the Lord's way'?
-Your arrangement is not authorized in the Scriptures.
+Your ar. rangement is not authorized in the Scriptures.
 (That is if you have Bible School.)-Fraternally yours, s/John F. Reese."
 I here quote from the "EDITORIAL" of the paper in which these letters were found.
 Notice what he says!
 "Will the reader carefully study that statement again!
-Brother Reese is defending Herald of Truth claiming it is parallel to the Bible School of the average congregation, and then goes right ahead to affirm that the Bible School arrangement 'IS NOT AUTHORIZED IN THE SCRIPTURES'."
+Brother Reese is defending Herald of Truth. claiming it is parallel to the Bible School of the average congregation, and then goes right ahead to affirm that the Bible School arrangement 'IS NOT AUTHORIZED IN THE SCRIPTURES."
 Remember, all those quotes are from outstanding members of the Sunday school and cups division.